MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-model-management-and-deployment.md

 For more information on deployment using a controlled rollout, see [Perform safe rollout of new deployments for real-time inference](how-to-safely-rollout-online-endpoints.md).

-### Analytics

-Microsoft Power BI supports using machine learning models for data analytics.
-For more information, see [Azure Machine Learning integration in Power BI](/power-bi/transform-model/dataflows/dataflows-machine-learning-integration).

 ## Metadata for machine learning lifecycle governance

 Azure Machine Learning gives you the capability to track the end-to-end audit trail of all your machine learning assets by using metadata.
 For example: